restlet/restlet.github.io/downloads/legal-terms/index.md

 ## Licenses

-Restlet is an Open Source project that is distributed under several licenses at the same time.
+Restlet Framework is an Open Source project that is distributed under several licenses at the same time.
 Users can choose one of the following open source licenses:

 - [Apache license 2.0](http://opensource.org/licenses/apache-2.0)
 - [LGPL license 3.0](http://opensource.org/licenses/lgpl-3.0)